pulumi/registry/themes/default/content/registry/packages/alicloud/installation-configuration.md

     ```

 Remember to pass `--secret` when setting `alicloud:secretKey` and `alicloud:accessKe` so that they are properly encrypted.
-A full set of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-alicloud/blob/master/README.md).
+The complete list of
+configuration parameters is in the [Alibaba Cloud provider](https://github.com/pulumi/pulumi-alicloud/blob/master/README.md).